raleel/mythras-srd/0005_Combat.md

 ## Running Combat

 To emphasise its visceral nature, combat is tracked on a blow-by-blow basis.
 To ease bookkeeping, fights are broken down into Combat Rounds of five seconds each.
-During this period combatants may make hand-to-hand attacks or defend against them, manoeuvre into and out of combat, fire or throw a Ranged Weapon, and so on.
+During this period combatants may make hand-to-hand attacks or defend against them, maneuver into and out of combat, fire or throw a Ranged Weapon, and so on.
 Similar toLike real life, most combat engagements – once joined – are concluded in a matter of seconds rather than minutes.
 In game terms this means several Combat Rounds, unless participants withdraw to perhaps reset Initiative, reassess their tactical situation, or simply to grab a momentary rest before re-engaging.
 Only fights between well matched foes or sequences of opponents tend to last longer.

 ## Firearms

 If using firearms in a _Mythras Imperative_ game, there are a few things to consider given the lethality of a firefight.
 First, it is near impossible to avoid laser beams or bullets which travel faster than human reflexes.
 Using the combat rules as presented, this means that unless one tries to dive clear of the area using Evade, any hit will immediately expose the victim to one or more Special Effects .Effects.
 It also changes the Action Point economy.
 If you can't use points to reactively defend yourself then most characters will end up using all their actions to blast away, gambling on the incompetence of their foes.
 To handle this paradigm shift, both Game Masters and Players may need to change the way they view – and approach – gun combat.
 Some things to note are:

 - Gun combat is dangerous!
-- On the whole people prioritise not being shot over shooting others
+- On the whole people prioritize not being shot over shooting others
-- The most common method of protection is to take covercover.
+- The most common method of protection is to take cover.
-- Suppressing fire is the best way of preventing foes shooting backback.
+- Suppressing fire is the best way of preventing foes shooting back.
-- Firearms are surprisingly inaccurate unless time is taken to brace and/or aimaim.
+- Firearms are surprisingly inaccurate unless time is taken to brace and/or aim.
-- When you are shot, bad stuff happenshappens.
+- When you are shot, bad stuff happens.

 Defending oneself against gunfire largely becomes a matter of body armor, using cover, and trying to prevent the opponent from being able to fire back.
-As a consequenceConsequently, most gun battles tend to become very tactical – lots of suppressing fire, flanking movementmovement, and flushing foes from deep cover – during which characters may pass entire combat rounds being pinned down and unable to respond until the opposition stops firing... which some players may find extremely tedious.
+Consequently, most gun battles tend to become very tactical – lots of suppressing fire, flanking movement, and flushing foes from deep cover – during which characters may pass entire combat rounds being pinned down and unable to respond until the opposition stops firing... which some players may find extremely tedious.

 It is perfectly possible that an entire gunfight will result in no injuries; just one side giving up due to running out of ammunition or fleeing the battle entirely.
 After all, few people want to risk being riddled with a burst from a weapon on full automatic.